Ministry of Science (Spain)

-The Ministry of Science and Innovation (MICINN) is the department of the Government of Spain responsible for developing and implementing the government policy on scientific research, technological development and innovation in all sectors.
-In particular, MICINN is responsible for the exercise of research, technological development and innovation competencies in space matters, including representation and participation in European Union and International organizations.
+The Ministry of Science, Innovation and Universities (MICIU) is the department of the Government of Spain responsible for developing and implementing the government policy on scientific research, technological development and innovation in all sectors.
+In particular, MICIU is responsible for research, technological development and innovation competencies in space matters, including representation and participation in European Union and International organizations.
+It is also responsible for the university policy.

-MICINN is headed by the Minister of Science, who is appointed by the King of Spain at request of the Prime Minister.
-The Minister is assisted by three main officials, the Secretary-General for Research, the Secretary-General for Innovation and the Ministry's Under Secretary.
-The current Minister is Diana Morant.
+Unlike other government areas such as education or health, in Spain the General State Administration and the regions share the responsibilities in the promotion of scientific and technical research, with the State being responsible for general coordination in this area.
+In this regard, the Constitutional Court has reiterated its doctrine in relation to State coordination, denying that it can reach such a degree of specificity and development that it leaves the powers of the Spanish regions empty of content, and a balance of powers must be guaranteed.
+This coordination is carried out through the Scientific, Technological and Innovation Policy Council (CPCTI).

-The first predecessor of this ministry was established during the regency of Maria Christina of Austria with the creation of the Ministry of Public Instruction and Fine Arts, formed by Royal Decree of the April 18, 1900.
-The first minister was Antonio García Alix.
-This ministry included an area for the "promotion of science".
+MICIU is headed by the Minister of Science, who is appointed by the Monarch on the advice of the Prime Minister.
+The Minister is assisted by five main officials, the Secretary of State for Science, Innovation and Universities, the Secretary-General for Research, the Secretary-General for Universities, the Secretary-General for Innovation and the Ministry's Under-Secretary.
+The current Minister is Diana Morant since 2021.